Henrietta Bingham

 Henrietta Bingham (January 3, 1901 – June 17, 1968) was a wealthy American journalist, newspaper executive and horse breeder.
 When she was twelve, she was present when her mother was killed in a road accident which traumatized the whole family.
-She subsequently developed a very close relationship with her father, who took a long time to recognize her lesbianism although eventually he became reconciled to her sexuality.
+She subsequently developed a very close relationship with her father, who took a long time to recognize her lesbianism and bisexuality although eventually he became reconciled to her sexuality.
 In the 1920s she became an anglophile flapper and she associated with the Bloomsbury Group.
 In 1935 she purchased and ran a Kentucky estate for breeding thoroughbred racehorses.
-Her 1954 marriage, after a succession of partners, men and women, was unsuccessful.
+Her 1954 marriage, after a succession of affairs with men and women, was unsuccessful.

 Early life

-Henrietta Worth Bingham was born in Louisville, Kentucky, on January 3, 1901, to Robert Worth Bingham (1871–1937), a lawyer who was an aspiring politician, and Eleanor "Babes" Miller (1870–1913) who had married in 1896.
+Henrietta Worth Bingham was born in Louisville, Kentucky, on January 3, 1901, to Robert Worth Bingham (1871–1937), a lawyer who was an aspiring politician, and Eleanor "Babes" Miller (1870–1913), who had married in 1896.
 Her father's family had become prosperous in textiles and her mother came from a family that had become very wealthy in the engineering industry.
 Henrietta had two brothers: Robert Worth Bingham (1897–1965) and George Barry Bingham (1906–1988; better known as Barry Bingham Sr.).
 As a child she was strong, competitive and good at many sports, particularly tennis.
 When she was twelve, Henrietta's mother was killed in a road accident at a level crossing.
 Henrietta and Barry, her younger brother, were present in the car at the time, and the whole family was traumatized.

 Henrietta Bingham was attractive and charismatic, and as she passed through her adolescence, she took advantage of this, flirting with boys, and noticeably to many people, her father.
 (Note: She called her father "honey".)
-She became her father's favorite over her brothers and he petted and spoiled her.
+She became her father's favorite over her brothers and he spoiled her.
 In 1916, her father married Mary Lily Kenan Flagler, reputed to be "the wealthiest woman in the United States", having inherited $100 million when her elderly first husband Henry Flagler died.
-After less than one year of marriage on July 27, 1917, Mary Lily died, aged fifty.
+After less than one year of marriage, on July 27, 1917, Mary Lily died, aged fifty.
 It was kept secret that she had died through alcohol and morphine addiction.
 When her will was contested, the court case revealed that she and her stepchildren had got on extremely badly, and the newspapers encouraged the suspicion that Henrietta and her brothers were somehow to do with her death, and that their father might be a murderer.
-In 1911 he had been appointed as a judge on the circuit court and in 1918 with the money he inherited, the Judge (as he came to be called always) purchased two Louisville newspapers – the Courier-Journal and The Louisville Times.
+In 1911 he had been appointed as a judge on the circuit court and, in 1918 and with the money he inherited, the Judge (as he came to be called always) purchased two Louisville newspapers – the Courier-Journal and The Louisville Times.
 Henrietta developed a love of jazz and took up playing the saxophone – the Judge tolerated this against the mores of their society.
-She did well at school and in 1920 she became the first member of her family to enter an elite university: Smith College.
+She did well at school and in 1920 she became the first member of her family to enter an elite university, Smith College.